jcponce/complex/dctools/README.md

 May-2019: Added more color schemes.

 Sep-2019: I was able to work out how to add a parser for complex functions thanks to [David Bau's work](http://davidbau.com/).
 Now you can easily input a function such as 'f(z)=z^2+cos(z)'.

+Aug-2019: Added a new input box to enter the functions.
+It looks better :)

 ---